MonAlbumPhoto/PRINTIC-imagga-categorization/README.md

 - `/draft/classify/result/{ticket_id}`
 - `/draft/tasks/{task_id}`

+A call to any of these endpoints needs an `api_key`:
+> Before you begin you should [Request Your Free Trial](http://imagga.com/) from Imagga website in order to get an api_key.
+The api key is the only required authentication method currently and should be provided with every request as a parameter in the URL.

 Imagga's full api documentation [can be found here](http://docs.imagga.apiary.io/#classification).
 It lists the possible parameters for each endpoint.

 **Classify**